jina-ai/docs/chapters/traversal.md

 # Understand Jina Recursive Document Representation

+This guide explains how Documents are represented within the Jina framework.
+It is especially relevant for understanding how segmenters, crafters and rankers work.

 ## General overview

 When you index a Document in Jina, it can be represented as a rooted recursive representation (tree).